aditya8Raj/clothstore/README.md

 git clone https://github.com/aditya8Raj/clothstore.git
 ```

-2. I have not set up the server yet, so you can just see the client for now :
+2. I have not hosted the server, so :
 ```
 cd client
 ```